This Featured Ski Line content

 The area is located 1,804-2,299 m above sea level.

 The best drink to have on hand is warm tea.

-To reach the above-mentioned trail, you need to get to the Zangezur mountain range and reach the place marked on the trail by the Yerevan-Yeghegnadzor-Sisian highway.
-It is most convenient to travel by taxi.
+To reach the above-mentioned piste, you need to get to Fantan village in Kotayk.
+It is most convenient to take a cab.
 Taxi services are quite affordable throughout Armenia.
 We recommend taking a cab with a meter, and making sure the driver uses it.

 ©State Tourism Committee of RA